 Francis Marion University continues to monitor developments related to the spread of COVID-19, its treatment, and prevention.
 This includes monitoring case numbers and other data in the state, in our community, and on our campus.
 This dashboard will be updated weekly.

-COVID case reporting will be refreshed every Tuesday and Thursday for the summer.
+COVID case reporting will be refreshed every Wednesday.

 Current Active Cases: